Partners in Care, Partners in Hope (PICPIH) Award

 The PICPIH Award is presented by the Family Advisory Council annually to an employee or health care provider in recognition of outstanding achievement and excellence in the core concepts of family-centered care.
 The nominees are chosen based on their demonstration of family-centered care in that they encourage patients and families to participate and collaborate in the decision-making process surrounding care.
 In essence, the winner each year exemplifies an employee who treats patients and families with dignity and respect.

 Nominations are open to all patients and families, and the selection of the winner is made by the Family Advisory Council Partners in Care, Partners in Hope Award Committee.
-In 2021, there were 27 nominations.
 It is truly remarkable that so many families and staff members took the time to express their gratitude and admiration for our health care providers and staff.
 Moreover, they also shared their very touching experiences through their nominations.
 Understandably, the review of the nominations continues to be a difficult process, and this makes each year’s recipient even more deserving.
 The deadline for nominations is typically each December.
 Nominate a standout staff member or team now!
 See award concepts and criteria below.

-2021 Award Recipient – Dr. Anne E. May
+2021 – Anne E. May, MD

 The 2021 PICPIH recipient is Anne E. May, MD, from the Division of Pulmonary Medicine.
 She is also a member of the Cystic Fibrosis physician teams, where she is the Sleep Clinic's medical director.
 In addition, she is an attending physician in both Pulmonary and Sleep Medicines.